sameertulshyan/python-projects/NYC_job_listings/README.md

 Python 2.7 or greater

 ## Usage
 Clone the entire repository to your desktop/server.
-Ensure both the data file and both python scripts are in the same folder.
+Ensure the data file and both python scripts are in the same folder.

 1. Run the 'NYC_data_scrubbing.py' script.
 2. Follow the instructions in the script and choose your job search criteria accordingly.